 Members acknowledge that they represent the partnership that is the ESLA and as such will strive to ensure that their actions and the operations of their respective businesses will reflect the values stated here.

-The ESLA encompasses the Waverley Municipality bounded by suburbs such as; Bondi, Bondi Beach, North Bondi, Bondi Junction, Bronte, Tamarama and Waverley.
-Over 180 licensed venues are contained within this precinct including hotels, clubs, bars, bottle shops, restaurants, cafes, theatres and function premises.
+The ESLA encompasses the Waverley and Woollahra municipalities bounded by suburbs such as: Rushcutters Bay, Paddington, Woollahra, Double Bay, Rose Bay, Watsons Bay, North Bondi, Bondi Beach, Bondi Junction, Bronte, Tamarama and Waverley.
+Over 450 licensed venues are contained within the Accord area including, hotels, clubs, entertainment venues, bottle shops, restaurants, cafes, theatres and function premises.

-The area hosts the highest residential population within Australia and world famous Bondi beach provides a continual influx of tourists all year round.
+The area hosts a high density of residential population coupled with many kilometres of premium Sydney harbour foreshore and the world famous Bondi Beach.
+Due to the many natural attractions a continual influx of international tourists and visitors are experienced all year round.
 With a patronage background such as this, venue operators are challenged to create an enjoyable and safe hospitality experience whilst balancing the need to ensure the amenity of community life for residents.

 To assist with such challenges faced, the ESLA provides the forum where local licensees can collaborate with specialist Licensing Police, Local Government representatives and other involved stakeholders.
 Meeting quarterly, licensees are furnished with a wide variety of information.
 Emerging issues are explored, education and best practice strategies disclosed, up-to-date regulatory information provided and problem solving undertaken.